Revati2103/stock_app/README.md

 From the dropdown, a user can click a stock symbol which will render the chart with the daily low and high values.

+---

+### Bonus

+---

+This app could certainly use some styling!
+Add any library you feel will make this look better and any additional tests you feel are missing.

+Feel free to extend functionality as well by exploring different endpoints to use or comparing companies perhaps.

 ![dropdown stock symbols](/public/dropdown.png)

 ![dropdown stock symbols](/public/chart.png)